-The contracts of foreign employees must be concluded in writing and for a specified term, for a minimum of 12 months and maximum of 3 years renewable successively for similar periods.

-The employer can be exempted of accomplishing the referred limit in case of specialized professionals or technical staff, as well as in the case of management and/or directional employees of a new business.
+The contracts of foreign employees must be concluded in writing and for a specified term, for a mini- mum of 12 months and maximum of 3 The employer can be exempted of accomplishing the referred limit in case of specialized professionals or technical staff, as well as in the case of management and/or directional employees of a new business.

-Employees from any country member of the Andean

-Community are not subject to the abovementioned limits, being considered as local employees.
+Employees from any country member of the Andean Community are not subject to the abovementioned limits, being considered as local employees.